Primary, Secondary, and Tertiary Sources

 Adapted from University of Wisconsin-Stevens Point University Library

 Methods for Evaluating Sources

-Regardless of the type of resource you are examining, always evaluate the accuracy and reliability of the information you find before using it for your research.
+Regardless of the type of resource you are examining - books, articles, social media posts, or AI-generated text - always evaluate the accuracy and reliability of the information you find before using it for your research.
 The CARDS method is one evaluative tool that allows you to make an informed decision about using a resource to further your own research.

 Consider the following when determining the quality of an article or source:

 - Is the author, publisher, or sponsor of the information evident?
 What are their credentials, reputation, education, or affiliations?